rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

 Skip http package body from log(for security reasons).
 Please note that this parameter will not take an effect in case of remote server app (and / or shared runtime), no log will appear in this case.
 ####Params
 <p><strong>Default:</strong> false</p>
 ####Access
 <ul><li><i class="icon-book"></i>Class: This property can only be accessed via the API class object. <ul><li><code>Rho.Log.skipPost</code> </li></ul></li></ul>

+##Examples

+###Show log file

+Show the contents of the log file in a window with controls to refresh, clear and send.
+Useful for debugging and when asking users to report error messages.
+<pre class='CodeRay'><code>

+Rho.Log.showLog();

+</code></pre>

+###Read log file content

+Retrieve the contents of the log file as a string.
+<pre class='CodeRay'><code>

+//Read at most 16384 symbols
+logFileContent = Rho.Log.readLogFile(16384);

+</code></pre>

+###Clean log file

+Clear the contents of the log file.
+In this example, logFileContentBefore will contain the log up until that point, while logFileContentAfter will be empty.
+<pre class='CodeRay'><code>

+// Read log file
+logFileContentBefore = Rho.Log.readLogFile(16384);

+// Clear log file
+Rho.Log.cleanLogFile();

+// Read log file again - this time it will be empty logFileContentAfter = Rho.Log.readLogFile(16384);

+</code></pre>

+###Logging categories

+Categories help you organize your logging messages and find related statements using tools like grep or a text editor's "search" function.
+<pre class='CodeRay'><code>

+Rho.Log.info("Consectetuer adipiscing elit", "Lorem Ipsum");
+Rho.Log.info("Foo acquired value Bar in method Baz", "Miscellaneous");

+//The above code will result in logging statements like these Lorem Ipsum| Consectetuer adipiscing elit Miscellaneous Foo acquired value Bar in method Baz

+</code></pre>

+###Memory Usage

+You can ask the system to automatically log memory usage information on a set interval.
+This can be used to debug potential memory leaks in operations where a high number of objects are touched in memory.
+<pre class='CodeRay'><code>

+Rho.Log.memoryPeriod = 1000;
+// Perform memory-intensive operations here.
+Examining the log will tell us if we have a memory leak
+// Once our task finishes, disable automatic memory logging Rho.Log.memoryPeriod = 0;

+</code></pre>